rbultman/BeverageMinder/README.md

 The BeverageMinder is a device that works with GreenBean (https://firstbuild.com/mylescaley/greenbean-maker-module/) and ChillHub (https://firstbuild.com/bpwagner/chillhub/) to rapidly cool a beverage inside of your refrigerator.
-I uses a fan to blow the cold refrigerator air across your beverage in order to cool it faster via convection.
+It uses a fan to blow the cold refrigerator air across your beverage in order to cool it faster via convection.
 A temperature sensor monitors the bevergage container so you know how cold your beverage is.